borbelyr0308/hudl-e2e-tests/README.md

 Run `ui` to run tests in a headed UI format
 Run `allure:report` run this after you ran the test to generate and open the Allure report

-HINT: For demo/interview purposes, please run the UI script to see the tests running.
+HINT: For demo/interview purposes, please run the UI script to see the tests running and once complete, ensure you run allure:report to generate the report.